dragoonDorise/pegasus-android-metadata/README.md

 ## Retroarch configuration

-We're also including some Retroarch configuration that will do the following:
+We're also including a Retroarch configuration preset that will do the following:

 - Set the global aspect ratio to Core Provided
 - Set the right aspect ratio (1:1) for Handhelds & Mame Systems